 Your first deposit into your M1 account

 After creating your portfolio, you can make your first deposit to begin investing!
 Your very first deposit will be invested in alignment with the targets you set for your portfolio during the next trade window.
-Check out our video to learn more about building your first portfolio and making your first deposit.

 Example A: A portfolio created with 5 slices each targeted at 20% after an initial $100 deposit.